List of American painters exhibited at the 1893 World's Columbian Exposition: About this list

 The table below lists American painters who received special recognition, and/or whose exhibited works can be found in the Smithsonian Institution Research Information System database: Except where noted, the paintings were exhibited in the United States section of the Palace of Fine Arts and listed in the initial catalogue.
 A revised catalogue listed a small number of additional paintings.
-(Note: The initial catalogue listed the painters alphabetically, but their works could be spread throughout more than a dozen rooms.
-The revised catalogue both listed the painters alphabetically and listed the paintings room-by-room and wall-by-wall.)
+(Note: The initial catalogue had listed painters alphabetically, but their works could be spread throughout more than a dozen rooms in the Palace of Fine Arts.
+The revised catalogue listed painters alphabetically, and listed their paintings room-by-room and even wall-by-wall.)
 Images of the works have been added, where available, as well as their current whereabouts.